Phelps17/ConnectThem/README.md

 # ConnectThem
 A simple strategy game based on connecting pieces, that connects multiple devices, regardless of platform.
-*ConnectThem is the project I built for my first Hackathon at UC Berkeley in October 2015*

 #What it does
 ConnectThem allows people to play a simple strategy game against one another, regardless of what platform they are on.